-Participating also gives me insight into the tricks the athletes perform, and the angles from which to shoot them, as well as insight into the athletes’ lifestyles and how to best represent them and their sports.
+Participating also gives me insight into the tricks the athletes perform and the angles from which to shoot them, as well as a window into the athletes’ lifestyles and how to best represent them and their sports.

 Most of all, have fun and enjoy whatever it is you are doing, such as when I enjoyed my day at the Torrey Pines Gliderport in San Diego.